eNMS-automation/eNMS/docs/services/service_system.rst

   MAIL_USERNAME = environ.get('MAIL_USERNAME')
   MAIL_PASSWORD = environ.get('MAIL_PASSWORD')

-From within eNMS, you must configure the sender and recipient addresses of the mail (Mail notification), as well as an Incoming webhook URL and channel for the Mattermost/Slack notifications.
+From the :guilabel:`admin/administration` panel, you must configure the sender and recipient addresses of the mail (Mail notification), as well as an Incoming webhook URL and channel for the Mattermost/Slack notifications.

 .. image:: /_static/services/service_system/notifications.png
    :alt: Notification